spencer-shadley/completed-class/class-content/15-Project-2/01-Activities/03-Stu_Eslint-Example/README.md

 - Install the [VS Code Eslint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-- Open the [Unsolved](Unsolved) folder and run `npm install` from your terminal to install dependencies.
+- Open the [Unsolved](Unsolved) directory and run `npm install` from your terminal to install dependencies.

 - Now open [Unsolved/example.js](Unsolved/example.js) in your code editor.
 If you were able to complete the previous steps correctly, you should see red annotations under different parts of the code.
 Hovering over each displays a popover with an eslint rule being broken.